The golf course as part of a sponge city

 - Recharge of water bodies: The excess water slowly moves into nearby water bodies, such as streams or lakes, contributing to recharge.

-This process brings numerous advantages.
+This process has numerous advantages.
 First, it helps reduce flooding by keeping stormwater from draining into the sewer system, relieving pressure on the drainage system.
-Secondly, it allows natural recharge of groundwater, which in turn secures water reserves and reduces the risk of soil subsidence.
-Third, it supports the microclimate of the city, as evaporation and transpiration contribute to cooling
+Secondly, it allows the natural recharge of groundwater, which secures water reserves and reduces the risk of soil subsidence.
+Thirdly, it supports the city’s microclimate, as evaporation and transpiration contribute to cooling.

 - Near-natural areas: Near-natural green spaces, such as parks and forests, provide high water absorption capacity and promote infiltration and storage of water.
 These areas are also important for biodiversity and the urban climate.

-This overlooks the fact that it is the 50-plus percent natural areas that golf courses typically bring to the table that can play a key role in the design and functionality of a sponge town.
+This overlooks the fact that the more than 50 % share of near-natural areas that golf courses usually have can play a key role in the design and functionality of a sponge city.
 Not only do they help minimize the impact of extreme weather events, but they also contribute to a greener, healthier, and more liveable urban environment.
 However, it is important that they are also accessible to the public via walking and hiking trails.
 By integrating these diverse spaces, cities can strengthen their resilience to the impacts of climate change while promoting the well-being of their residents.

 At a time when climate change and urbanization pose major challenges to urban quality of life, the sponge city concept with its infiltration areas shows a promising way forward.
 By mimicking natural processes, it not only helps reduce flooding and safeguard water resources, but also creates greener and more liveable cities for the future.
-Golf courses can play an important role in this as natural sports facilities, whether municipal or privately financed.
+Golf courses can play an important role as natural sports facilities, regardless of whether they are financed by the city or privately.